Katy Abbott : Represented Artist

 Artist website: http://www.katyabbott.com

-Katy Abbott's musical creations lead the listener through a narrative of sound, exploring concepts of home, place and human nature, frequently exhibiting a cheeky humour and cleverly juxtaposing contemporary flavours on traditional settings.
+The music of Katy Abbott (1971) leads the listener through a narrative of sound, exploring concepts of home, place, connection and human nature, frequently exhibiting a cheeky humour and cleverly juxtaposing contemporary flavours on traditional settings.

-Abbott's compositions have been performed, published and brought to life by a host of leading Australian ensembles, including Halcyon, The Song Company, Syzygy Ensemble, Ironwood Ensemble and several major symphony orchestras.
-Her works have been performed in Europe, Asia and the USA and featured in Australian and international music festivals, including the Melbourne and Perth International Festivals, International Alliance of Women in Music (IAWM) conference in Beijing, and the 2012 Saxophone Congress in the UK.
+Abbott's compositions have been performed, published and recorded around the world, brought to life by many of leading Australian chamber ensembles including Halcyon, The Song Company, Syzygy Ensemble, Ironwood Chamber Ensemble and Sydney, Adelaide, Tasmanian and Melbourne Symphony Orchestras.
+Her works have been performed in UK, Europe, Asia and the USA and featured in many Australian and International music festivals.

-Abbott has three monograph discs: Sunburnt Aftertones: the Chamber Music of Katy Abbott (MOVE), The Domestic Sublime: the vocal music of Katy Abbott (ABC Classics) and Famous (Leeward Side Records).
-Her music is published by Reed Music, Promethean Editions (NZ), the Australian Music Centre and Morton Music.
+Abbott has four solo discs: Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: the vocal music of Katy Abbott (ABC Classics) and Famous (Leeward Side Records).
+Punch: the Brass Music of Katy Abbott (ABC Classics).
+Her scores are published by Reed Music, Promethean Editions (NZ), The Australian Music Centre and Morton Music.

 Awards & Prizes